 To apply for an extension of your F-1/J-1 student status, you will need to submit Form IS-120, Request to Amend I-20, to IS with supporting documentation.
 Your advisor must complete the section of the form that asks for the reason for the extension.
 Program extensions can only be granted for because of a valid academic or medical reason.
 You will also have to provide IS with proof of funding for the duration of the extension.
 Funding can come from an assistantship, personal funds, family funds, or a combination of these.
 All funds must be liquid (i.e. available to you) at the time of the extension request.

 PLAN AHEAD!
 Please remember, your request for an extension of your status must be submitted prior to the expiration of your current I-20/DS-2019.
-Any requests submitted later than ten business days prior to the expiration of your current document cannot be guaranteed to be processed in time to prevent the loss of your status.
 If you are unable to extend your status in a timely manner, you will need to request reinstatement of your status through an application to the USCIS.

 To re-enter the US, or to apply for a new entry visa, please review the information below to make sure you prepare the necessary documentation: